Sulfur-reducing bacteria: Sulfurimonas

-Further genetic analysis revealed that the polysulfide reductases from Sulfurimonas sp.NW10 share less than 40% sequence similarity with the one from W. succinogenes.
-This means that through time there has been a significant genetic differentiation between the two bacteria, most likely due to their different environments.
+Further genetic analysis revealed that the polysulfide reductases from Sulfurimonas sp.NW10 shares less than 40% sequence similarity with the one from W. succinogenes.
+This means that through time, there has been a significant genetic differentiation between the two bacteria, most likely due to their different environments.
 Furthermore, the cytoplasmic sulfur-reduction performed by Sulfurimonas sp.
 NW10 is nowadays considered unique, being the only example among all the mesophilic sulfur-reducing bacteria.
 Before this discovery, only two hyperthermophilic bacteria were known to be able to do cytoplasmic sulfur-reduction, Aquifex aeolicus and Thermovibrio ammonificans.